robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

 [afl-ruby-test-forksrv]: https://github.com/richo/afl-ruby/blob/a56684bf1271eff07604cea2dd7448d0572b47f2/ext/afl/afl.c#L80-L91

-Try this yourself.
+Try to replicate this functionality in your language too.

 ### Forking new processes

 We will fork child processes using the `fork` syscall (or your language's wrapper around it).
-This call creates a new child process that is an almost-exact (as far as we are concerned) copy of its parent.
-The only difference between parent and child is that in the child the call to `fork` returns 0, whereas in the parent it returns the new child's process ID.
+This call creates a new child process that is an almost-exact copy of its parent.
+The only material difference between parent and child is that in the child the call to `fork` returns 0, whereas in the parent it returns the new child's process ID.

 We can use this difference to distinguish between parent and child processes: